A Vision for Ireland's Greenest Town

 A blueprint to the Green Transition in Irish towns

-Ballina - Ireland's Greenest Town is an initiative to make Ballina Ireland’s greenest town.
-It brings together families, business, community groups and the Local Authority in Ballina and North Mayo to work together on ambitious, transformative projects to bring about a brighter, more sustainable future.
+Ballina - Ireland's Greenest Town is an initiative bringing together families, business, community groups and the local authority in Ballina and North Mayo to work together on ambitious, transformative projects to bring about a brighter, more sustainable future.
 Built around action in five key pillars (People, Nature, Energy, Economy and Mobility), it sets out to develop best practice solutions for Irish towns that can be tested in Ballina and rolled out nationally.

 Visions of the future

-Understanding that change on the scale of a town is incremental, the vision sets out to show how initial steps towards a sustainable future can be precipitate others, creating a positive momentum to reduces resistance to change and allows community ownership of that change.
+Understanding that change on the scale of a town is incremental, the vision sets out to show how initial steps towards a sustainable future can precipitate others, creating a positive momentum to reduce resistance to change and allow community ownership of that change.

 Reimagining the town centre, not just as a space for shopping but as a rich mix of activity where the pedestrian is prioritised will encourage more sustainable forms of land-use and living patterns.